Playful Kiss: Main characters

 Bong Joon-gu has been in love with Oh Ha-ni since his first year of High School.
 He loves her so much that he follows her everywhere and encourages her, hoping that she will feel the same way.
-He is devastated when he finds out Ha-ni is dating Seung-jo, but does not give up on her until he finds out that she is marrying Seung-jo.
+He is devastated when he finds out Ha-ni is dating Seung-jo, but he does not give up on her until he finds out that she is marrying Seung-jo.
 However, he later meets a girl named Chris who has a crush on him, and they start a relationship at the end of the series.